-A note indicating dismissal time should be brought to the front office in the morning by any student planning to leave school before the end of the school day.
+A note indicating dismissal time AND reason for dismissal (and signed by the parent/guardian) should be brought to the front office in the morning by any student planning to leave school before the end of the school day.
 The student will give the note to the front office staff & will receive a dismissal pass.
 The student can report to the front office at the specified time without being called & interrupting class.
 The student should be signed out at the office by a parent/guardian or approved emergency contact with "release to" rights, which is issued through the ParentVue account.
 Please be prepared to show your driver's license to check out your student.
 The Driver's License name should match the name provided in ParentVue account.
 Students will not be called from class after 4:00 p.m.
-However, the student's name will be added to the announcement list and included in afternoon announcements.

-AFTERNOON DISMISSAL
+AFTERNOON CARPOOL DISMISSAL

 For safety and efficiency, parents picking up students should pull forward all the way to the posted signs.
 Students are not to walk through the parking lot.
-Parents may park and walk to the sidewalk to safely escort their child to the car.
+Staff will be available each afternoon to assist with dismissal.